Carl Dahlhaus

 Carl Dahlhaus (10 June 1928 – 13 March 1989) was a German musicologist who was among the leading postwar musicologists of the mid to late 20th-century.
 A prolific scholar, he had broad interests though his research focused on 19th- and 20th-century classical music, both areas in which he made significant advancements.
 However, he remains best known in the English-speaking world for his writings on Wagner.
 Dahlhaus wrote on many other composers, including Josquin, Gesualdo, Bach and Schoenberg.

-He spent the bulk of his career as head of the Berlin Institute of Technology's musicology department, which he raised to an international standard.
+He spent the bulk of his career as head of Technische Universität Berlin's musicology department, which he raised to an international standard.
 Dahlhaus pioneered the development of numerous musicological fields, particularly the aesthetics of music, which he raised to a central status.
 Active as a historian, analyst, editor and organizer, he was massively influential and his work has since incited considerable discussion and debate.